muffr/wsdot-website/docroot/sites/all/modules/custom/wsdot_migrate/README.md

 This method is called immediately after the source data is retrieved, and is the first opportunity to manipulate the raw data.
 Use `prepareRow()` for any of the following cases:
-1. You need to reject an input row, based on some condition not easily incorporated into the source query.
+1. You need to ignore an input row, based on some condition not easily incorporated into the source query.
 To do this, simply return FALSE.
-2. To add data to the source row, either by constructing it from data present in the original source row or by pulling related data from elsewhere.
+2. To add additional data to the source row, either by constructing it from data present in the original source row or by pulling related data from elsewhere.
 3. To manipulate a source field based on other data in the row.

 ```PHP